GoogleChrome/developer.chrome.com/site/en/blog/extensions-getting-started-guides/index.md

 ---
-title: "A new way to start your Chrome extension development journey"
+title: "A new way to start your Chrome Extension development journey"
 description: "We created a better way to start the Chrome developer learning journey."
 layout: "layouts/blog-post.njk"
 authors:
   - amysteam
-date: 2022-10-04
+date: 2022-10-06
 hero: 'image/BhuKGJaIeLNPW9ehns59NfwqKxF2/9mMec0BTzXrg4uMqJF63.jpg'
 alt: 'Two puzzle pieces coming together'
 tags:
   - extensions
 ---

-In this post, we're excited to share some significant improvements to the Chrome extensions getting started experience and a few ways you can be part of this dream.
+In this post, we're excited to share some significant improvements to the Chrome Extension getting started experience and a few ways you can be part of this dream.

 ## The old guide {: #former-guide }

 Previously, the Chrome Extension Getting Started tutorial was a basic extension example that changed the background color of the current page when the user clicked a button in the extension popup.
 It also included an options page where you could pick one of four colors.

-This basic example didn't demonstrate how to add some popular capabilities featured in real-world extensions.
+This basic example didn't demonstrate how to add popular capabilities featured in real-world extensions.
 It was time for a revamp.

 ## A new approach {: #new-guides }